tqhuy2018/Casper-ObjectiveC-sdk/Docs/Help.md

 This function return the state_root_hash value.

-In Unit test, the GetStateRootHash is done within the following sequence:
+#### In Unit test, the GetStateRootHash is done within the following sequence:

+Declare a BlockIdentifier and assign its atributes